ToruNiina/TOMLParser/README.md

 C++ header-only TOML Parser.

+__NOTE__: New c++11 toml library named [toml11](https://github.com/ToruNiina/toml11) is ready.
+If you can use c++11, use it.
+From now, this repository focus on c++98 & boost.
+In the next release, I plan to change some of the interfaces.

 __TOMLParser__ supports [TOML v0.4.0](http://github.com/toml-lang/toml/blob/master/README.md).

 If you can use c++11 features, this parser depends only on the STL.